Chapters

 Terminations over the Christmas period

-If you have an employee whose last pay is around the Christmas period, it's important to check if they have any earned leave.
-This is because if their earned leave would stretch across the Public Holidays, they would be entitled to be paid for them.
+If an employee is finishing work near or during the Christmas period, it’s important to check if they have any earned leave.
+If an employee has earned leave that stretches across any public holidays, they are entitled to be paid for the public holidays in addition to any holiday pay that is owed.

 Here's how you can easily check if an employee has earned leave available: